Foundations of regular variation on topological spaces: Other functional spaces

-\subsection{Other functional spaces}
+\section{Other functional spaces}

-\paragraph{C\`adl\`ag functions} Consider now the space $\Dfun(\R^d,\R^l)$ of (possibly, vector-valued) c\`adl\`ag functions on Euclidean space equipped with the linear scaling.
-It is well known that this space equipped with the Skorokhod topology is Polish, see \cite{Bi99} and \cite{kalle}.
-The general definition of regular variation applies to the space $\Dfun(\R^d,\R^l)$ once we fix an ideal on this space.
-Regularly varying random functions from the space $\Dfun([0,1],\R)$ (the Skorokhod space) have been studied in \cite{hul:lin05,MR2213968}, who worked with the metric exclusion ideal $\sD_0$ obtained by excluding the zero function.
+\paragraph{C\`adl\`ag functions} Consider now the space $\Dfun(\R^d,\R^l)$ of (possibly vector-valued) c\`adl\`ag functions on Euclidean space equipped with linear scaling.
+It is well known that this space, equipped with the Skorokhod topology, is Polish; see \cite{Bi99} and \cite{kalle}.
+For $d>1$, one uses the corresponding multiparameter Skorokhod topology.
+The general definition of regular variation applies to the space $\Dfun(\R^d,\R^l)$ once an ideal on this space is fixed.
+Regularly varying random functions in the space $\Dfun([0,1],\R)$ (the Skorokhod space) have been studied in \cite{hul:lin05,MR2213968}, which work with the metric exclusion ideal $\sD_0$ obtained by excluding the zero function.
 This ideal is generated by the uniform norm $\|x\|_\infty$, which is a continuous modulus on $\Dfun([0,1],\R)$.
-The results from \cite{MR2213968} follow from our general results for regular variation on ideals satisfying condition (B), e.g., Theorem~4 therein follows from Proposition~\ref{prop:polar-decomp} and Theorem~\ref{thr:polar-decomp-4} and Theorem~8 from the continuous mapping theorem adapted to the case of discontinuities.
-Our Theorem~\ref{thr:C} is a counterpart of Theorem~10 from \cite{hul:lin05}, with the only difference amounting to the use of the relative compactness condition in the Skorokhod space $\Dfun([0,1],\R)$ with the relevant continuity modulus.
+The results from \cite{MR2213968} follow from our general results for regular variation on ideals satisfying Condition~\hyperref[condB]{(B)}; for instance, Theorem~4 therein follows from Proposition~\ref{prop:polar-decomp} and Theorem~\ref{thr:polar-decomp-4}, while Theorem~8 follows from the continuous mapping theorem adapted to the case of discontinuities.
+Our Theorem~\ref{thr:C} is a counterpart to Theorem~10 from \cite{hul:lin05}, with the only difference being the use of the relative compactness condition in the Skorokhod space $\Dfun([0,1],\R)$ with the relevant continuity modulus.

-Regular variation on the space of c\`adl\`ag functions on $\R$ or $\R^d$ has been studied in details in \cite{bladt:hash22} and \cite{MR4376586}.
-The authors of \cite{bladt:hash22} and \cite{MR4376586} work with the ideal $\sD_{0,\text{loc}}$ on the space $\Dfun(\R^d,\R^l)$, which is generated by the moduli $\modulus_K(x)=\sup_{u\in K}\|x(u)\|$ for a family of compact sets $K$ (say, $K=[-n,n]$ for functions on $\R$) which cover the whole argument space.
-This is also the metric exclusion ideal on $\Dfun(\R^d,\R^l)$ obtained using an extension of the Skorokhod metric, see Appendix~A from \cite{bladt:hash22}, in particular, Theorem~A.1(v) therein.
+Regular variation on the space of c\`adl\`ag functions on $\R$ or $\R^d$ has been studied in detail in \cite{bladt:hash22} and \cite{MR4376586}.
+The authors of \cite{bladt:hash22} and \cite{MR4376586} work with the ideal $\sD_{0,\text{loc}}$ on the space $\Dfun(\R^d,\R^l)$, which is generated by the moduli $\modulus_K(x)=\sup_{u\in K}\|x(u)\|$ for a family of compact sets $K$ (for example, $K=[-n,n]$ for functions on $\R$) which cover the entire parameter space.
+This is also the metric exclusion ideal on $\Dfun(\R^d,\R^l)$ obtained by using an extension of the Skorokhod metric; see Appendix~A from \cite{bladt:hash22}, in particular, Theorem~A.1(v) therein.

 The general definition of regular variation applies to the space $\Dfun(\R^d,\R^l)$ with the ideal $\sD_{0,\text{loc}}$, namely, $\xi$ is regularly varying if